Jesus and the Future

 Jesus depicted distant future events in a rather simple and straightforward manner: After a protracted period (the length of which was unknown), he would return visibly and physically in glory with his angels to inaugurate the future resurrection and participate with the Father in the final judgment, which would lead to final salvation in God’s kingdom for his people and punishment for the rest.
 While Paul and Revelation add significantly to our understanding of the end times, it is helpful to start our quest for grasping the biblical teaching on this vital yet complex subject with a close study of Jesus’ teachings.
 In this way, our fascination with distant future events will be balanced with the sobering reality of persecution and the need for a life of quiet faithfulness and constant alertness as the end draws near.

-Alexander Stewart is Academic Dean and Associate Professor of New Testament Language and Literature at Tyndale Theological Seminary in the Netherlands.
-Together with Apollo Makara, we have written Jesus and the Future: Understanding What He Taught about the End Times (Wooster, OH: Weaver Book Company, 2017).
+At the time of writing, Alexander Stewart was Academic Dean and Associate Professor of New Testament Language and Literature at Tyndale Theological Seminary in the Netherlands.
+Together with Apollo Makara, we have written Jesus and the Future: Understanding What He Taught about the End Times (Wooster, OH: Weaver Book Company, 2017; reissued by Lexham Press).